 Some suggestions can turn your romantic travel into a dream

 Tourists flock to Tuscany in the summer for the history, the wine, the food, and the romance.
 But it’s hard to build a romantic vibe when throngs of tourists are crushed against you and your love.
-My husband Warren and I are coauthors of the book, Married with Luggage: What We Learned About Love by Traveling the World.
-Florence was one of the stops on our summer book tour, and we learned a thing or two about carving out some alone time in this popular destination.
+Betsy Talbot, coauthor of the book Married with Luggage: What We Learned About Love by Traveling the World, gives us some suggestions about how to carve out alone time in a popular destination such as Florence.

-Want a cute photo in front of the Duomo or at the Piazza de Michelangelo?
+Want a cute photo in front of the Duomo or at the Piazzale Michelangiolo?
 Go before breakfast.
-Stroll along the bridges, watch the oarsmen glide through the water, and generally have the city to yourself.
+Stroll along the bridges, watch the oarsmen glide through the water and generally have the city to yourself.
 Then when everyone else is coming out to sightsee, you can duck back into your hotel for a leisurely breakfast.

 Are you sensing a theme here?
 Most people will not get up for a sunrise, opting instead to fight for a spot to see the sunset.
-Being alone together in a historic city like Florence as the sun rises is a beautiful way to start the day…and if you have a great view from your hotel (like we did at the Antica Torre di via Tornabuoni), you don’t even have to go far.
+Being alone together in a historic city like Florence as the sun rises is a beautiful way to start the day… and if you have a great view from your hotel, you don’t even have to go far.
 Be decadent and start the day with some Prosecco.

 Busloads of tourists in high-turnover restaurants are not the ideal setting for your romantic rendezvous in Tuscany.
 Wander off the main tourist areas into the side streets, seeking out restaurants with just a few tables and more personalized service.
 Your best bet to get a table in these small places is to go for an aperitivo (drink + snack) before dinner and then stay if you like the vibe.